getsentry/symbolicator/README.md

 cargo build --release
 ```

-The resulting binary ends up in `target/release/symbolicator` along with a debug
+The resulting binaries ends up in `target/release/` along with debug
-information file.
+information files.
 On Linux, debug information is part of the executable and
 might need to be stripped using `objcopy`.

 ## Usage with Sentry